CantBeSubh/DeepLynx/README.md

 The default credentials are set to work with the docker compose version for quick startup.
 For local development, these will need to altered in the development steps as stated in [Local Setup](##Local-Setup).

+Once you have a `.env` file, be sure to periodically check `.env_sample` for updates as they won't automatically apply to your `.env`.

 ## Docker Setup
 This application may be run from docker using the following docker command:
 ```